 Chemical Composition

-ElementAPI 5CT Max %Notes
+ElementAPI 5CT LimitNotes

-Manganese (Mn)1.90Controlled for hardenability consistency
+Manganese (Mn)Max 1.20%No minimum specified — controlled for hardenability consistency

 Standard Sizes